-The change to the income tax provision for the three and nine months ended September 30, 2023 compared to the income tax provision for the three and nine months ended September 30, 2022 was primarily a result of the transaction closing on September 20, 2023, resulting in a portion of the Company's consolidated pre-tax earnings, which were previously not subject to income taxes, flowing into a taxable corporation included in the Company's post transaction structure.
+The change to the income tax provision for the three months ended March 31, 2024 compared to the income tax provision for the three months ended March 31, 2023 was primarily a result of the transaction closing on September 20, 2023, resulting in a portion of the Company's consolidated pre-tax earnings, which were previously not subject to income taxes, flowing into a taxable corporation included in the Company's post transaction structure.
+As of December 31, 2023, the Company recognized a deferred tax asset related to its investment in the American Oncology Network, LLC partnership.
+As of March 31, 2024, the Company updated its valuation allowance assessment based on new factors including its year-to-date loss and forecasted loss at the American Oncology Network, LLC partnership legal entity.
+Based on its updated valuation allowance assessment, the Company recorded a discrete valuation allowance against its investment in partnership deferred tax asset during the three months ending March 31, 2024.

-The effective income tax rate for the three and nine months ended September 30, 2023 and 2022 differed from the federal statutory rate primarily due to certain legal entities in the Company's structure being treated as partnerships for income tax purposes and, therefore, a significant portion of its income not being subject to income tax.
+The effective income tax rate for the three months ended March 31, 2024 and 2023 differed from the federal statutory rate primarily due to certain legal entities in the Company's structure being treated as partnerships for income tax purposes and, therefore, a significant portion of its income not being subject to income tax.
 Additionally, certain corporate entities within the Company's structure continue to maintain a full valuation allowance against their net deferred tax assets.